 A free 15-day trial is available for those interested.

-Reputation management and push notifications round out tourismart’s standout features, enabling you to provide better service to prevent a bad review and alert guests to potential deals and discounts at your property, such as a discount spa day or half off drinks at the hotel bar.
+Reputation management and push notifications round out Tourismart’s standout features, enabling you to provide better service to prevent a bad review and alert guests to potential deals and discounts at your property, such as a discount spa day or half off drinks at the hotel bar.
 If you need to compare other options with similar features, these Tourismart alternatives are a great place to start.

 Are there any other hotel property management software apps you think are worth mentioning?
 Let me know in the comments below.